Who do I email if I have a case at the AAT?

 Yes.
 We do not accept emails, or a series of emails, larger than 10MB or longer than 100 pages or attaching documents with a total of more than 100 pages.
 Large documents should be sent to the AAT in hard copy.

-If I have sent you a document by email, do I need to send a hard copy too?
+Do I need to send a hard copy too?

 You will not receive an automatic acknowledgement that the AAT has received your email.